renovatebot/renovate/docs/usage/configuration-options.md

 ## lockFileMaintenance

-This feature can be used to refresh lock files and keep them up-to-date.
+You can use `lockFileMaintenance` to refresh lock files to keep them up-to-date.

+When Renovate performs `lockFileMaintenance` it deletes the lock file and runs the relevant package manager.
-"Maintaining" a lock file means recreating it so that every dependency version within it is updated to the latest.
+That package manager creates a new lock file, where all dependency versions are updated to the latest version.
+Renovate then commits that lock file to the update branch and creates the lock file update PR.

-Supported lock files are:
+Supported lock files:

 - `.terraform.lock.hcl`
 - `Cargo.lock`